hallettmiket/hallettmiket.github.io/team/_posts/2022-09-01-remi-sampaleanu.md

 email: rsampale@uwo.ca
 linkedin: https://www.linkedin.com/in/rajan-leung/
 image: /assets/images/team/remi_sampaleanu.jpg
-alumni: false
+alumni: true
 ---

-I am a fourth year honors biochemistry student specializing in computational biochemistry.
-Besides science, I also love rock climbing, reading, travelling, and playing games online.
-I have previously done research on IDPs using computational simulations and molecular dynamics, and have some background in computer science.
+Remi is now a MSc candidate at the University of Chicago.
+Besides science, he also loves rock climbing, reading, travelling, and playing games online.
+He has previously done research on IDPs using computational simulations and molecular dynamics, and has some background in computer science.